meta-learn/meta-learn.github.io/2021/index.md

 - Oct.
 4, 2020: The submission portal has now closed and [the reviewing process](#reviewing-mentorship) has begun.

 -->
+- Sep.
+5, 2021: we added a note to [formatting](#formatting), stating that we explicitly encourage shorter than 8-page submissions
 - Aug.
 25, 2021: OpenReview open for [submissions](#submission-instructions)!
 [Reviewing mentorship sign-up & recommendation form](#reviewing-mentorship) released!

 ### Abstract